khaledABUZENAH/Reading-notes/README.md

 A growth mindset is to believe that your abilities can be developed through dedication and effort.

-### the benefits of having a growth mindset
+### the benefits of having a growth mindset:
-*  it can open pathways to more creativity and possibility
+*  it can open pathways to more creativity and possibility.
-*  enable the setting of higher goals and more achievement
+*  enable the setting of higher goals and more achievement.
-*  increases productivity and self confedence
+*  increases productivity and self confedence.

-### reminders of myself of how to keep growth mindset
+### reminders of myself of how to keep growth mindset:
-1. I always embrece challenges
+1. I always embrece challenges.
-2. I have to be presistent when it comes to obsttacles
+2. I have to be presistent when it comes to obsttacles.
-3. I try to learn from critisism as much as I can even though it sometimes make me angry
+3. I try to learn from critisism as much as I can even though it sometimes make me angry.
+4. I see the achievements of the others as a motivation and inspiration.

 #### **for more informations [click here](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)